galantelab/fredy/README.md

 <!-- COMMANDS AND OPTIONS -->
 ## Commands and options
 ### Star
-The first step in the FREDDIE’s pipeline is the “star”.
-The inputs to this command are FASTQ files and a STAR index (pre-made available <a href="https://bioinfohsl-tools.s3.amazonaws.com/freddie/databases/star_index.tar.gz">here</a>).
+The first step in the FREDY’s pipeline is the “star”.
+The inputs to this command are FASTQ files and a STAR index (pre-made available <a href="https://bioinfohsl-tools.s3.amazonaws.com/fredy/databases/star_index.tar.gz">here</a>).
 The output is a sorted and filtered BAM aligned file, which will become the input to the next step.
 This command supports all types of RNA-Seq data (paired-end, single-end and long-reads), either compressed (as .gz) or not.

 OPTIONS: